Student Records Policy

 - The right to prevent the school from disclosing information from a student’s education record, with specific exceptions.
 These exceptions allow school officials access to students’ education records if such access is due to legitimate educational interest, such as in teaching, advising, educational support, financial aid, or institutional research.

-FERPA allows schools to disclose certain limited information about students without prior consent – this information is called “directory” information, and includes the following: name, address, email address, telephone number, major, minor, anticipated date of graduation, enrollment status, date and place of birth, degrees, honors and awards, and dates of attendance.
-For student athletes, this information also includes height and weight.
+FERPA allows schools to disclose certain limited information about students without prior consent – this information is called “directory” information, and includes the following: name, address, email address, telephone number, major, minor, enrollment status, date and place of birth, degrees, honors and awards, and dates of attendance.
+For student-athletes, this information also includes height and weight.

 Grades and Academic Progress Information

 Guilford College may release grades and academic progress information to parents and/or legal guardians if a student provides written consent to the Registrar’s Office or if either parent has claimed the student as a dependent on the parent’s most recent year's income tax statement.
-Students may provide written consent by submitting a FERPA Disclosure & Consent Form to the Registrar's Office.
+Students may provide written consent by submitting a FERPA Disclosure & Consent Form, found on the Guilford College Intranet, to the Registrar's Office.

 Financial Aid and Student Accounts Information

 Guilford College may release financial aid and student accounts information to parents and/or legal guardians if a student provides written consent to the Registrar's Office, has designated parents and/or legal guardians as Authorized Users on TouchNet , or if either parent has claimed the student as a dependent on the parent’s most recent year's income tax statement.
-Students may provide written consent by submitting a FERPA Disclosure & Consent Form to the Registrar's Office.
+Students may provide written consent by submitting a FERPA Disclosure & Consent Form, found on the Guilford College Intranet, to the Registrar's Office.

 On the Guilford College website, the external directory allows for the general public to search by a student’s name to obtain the student’s campus email address.
 Also on the Guilford College website, the internal directory within GuilfordNet allows only Guilford College students, faculty, and staff to search by a student’s name or username to obtain the student’s email address and campus mailbox.
 Students may not elect for the internal directory information to be unpublished.